1000 Development, Revision, and Posting of University Policies, Procedures, and Forms

 Policy proposals are not required for minor revisions to existing University policies.
 Minor revisions include clarifications, non-substantive changes, and updates to reflect, for example, new position titles, new contact information, or new website addresses.

 New policies and major revisions to existing policies must undergo a formal review and approval process, as detailed in Procedure 1000 PR.01 Creating and Revising University Policies, Procedures, and Forms.
-This process includes review by and input from the Business Operations Operating Group (Operating Group) (as described below), the PRC, and the Yale community.
+This process includes review by and input from the Operations Working Group (as described below), the PRC, and the Yale community.
 The Responsible Official must approve the final draft of a policy.

 Formal review and approval is not required for minor revisions to existing University policies.